 How NDR and RTO Impact Profitability of Online Sellers

 The feature helps you track your shipments round-the-clock.
 You can check any shipment just at the touch of a button.
 For example, if one of your shipments failed to deliver for some reason, your shipping partner’s tech-driven shipment solution will alert you about the product’s non-delivery.
 Usually, you get 12 hours to ask for a reattempt or share updated contact information.
 You and your end customer will get about three chances before the shipment gets marked as RTO.

 This is a shipment stage where a returned order is shipped back to its original location which can be a warehouse or a different location assigned by the seller.
 The process may take hours or even months depending on the shipments.

 Here, inventory is another issue for the sellers.
 Since no seller wants to lock in their inventory due to NDR, the issue further leads to cash-flow problems.
 The sellers have to bear the freight charges for both sides which in turn reduces their profit.
 Therefore, it’s important to keep the buyer and seller informed about the shipment status in real-time.
 With the correct information, the seller can file a delivery reattempt in time.
-On the other hand, the buyer also gets to know the exact delivery date and time to avoid non-delivery of the package.
+On the other hand, the buyer also gets to know the exact delivery date and time to avoid the non-delivery of the package.

-RTO is a highly important aspect to take care of to maximise the profitability of an eCommerce business.
+RTO is a highly important aspect to take care of to maximize the profitability of an eCommerce business.
 It not just increases a seller’s RTO percentage but also decreases the customer satisfaction level.
-This is why it’s crucial to partner with a shipping platform that can help you note non-delivery reports in real-time and keep the RTO as less as possible.
+This is why it’s crucial to partner with a shipping platform that can help you note non-delivery reports in real-time and keep the RTO time as less as possible.